NeublaCorp/neublacorp.github.io/index.md

 published: true
 ---

-Neubla Corporation was founded in 2021 to create the next generation of Deep Neural Network aceleration hardware.
-We are currently located in Seoul, Korea and Cambridge, UK.
+Neubla was founded in 2021 to create the next generation of Deep Neural Network acceleration hardware.
+We have offices in Seoul (Korea) and Cambridge (UK).

 ### Contact Info